andrew-collison94/yolov5-cyclist-implementation/README.md

 Setup

 All of the code can be run from main.ipynb.

-Uncomment the "#%pip install -r requirements.txt" before running the code from the main notebook Uncomment the code to install YOLOv5:
+Uncomment the "#%pip install -r requirements.txt" before running the code from the main notebook

+Uncomment the code to install YOLOv5:
 $ git clone https://github.com/ultralytics/yolov5...

-Uncomment the following if there are any issues running the YOLOv5 model:
-"#os.chdir("yolov5")
-#%pip install -r requirements.txt"